varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	a function, we may relax that at a latter time.

-	If you don't want to bother with STRING_LIST, just use STRING and make sure your thread_pool_workspace param is big enough.
+	If you don't want to bother with STRING_LIST, just use STRING and make sure your workspace_client and workspace_backend params are big enough.

 PRIV_VCL
 	See below